spacerockzero/old_spacerockzero.github.io/_posts/2015-12-19-speed-performance-and-human-perception.md

 title:  "Speed, Performance, and Human Perception"
 date:   2015-12-19
 categories: performance
+excerpt: "“Performance” means many different things to different people full-stack perf is \
+complicated is there such a thing as “fast enough”? context matters: — 10fps matters in games, \
+10fps matters much less in e-commerce Devs often forget about the wetware running their ui’s \
+(human brain).
+Notes from Ilya's talk at Fluent 2014"
 ---

 *Notes from Ilya Grigorik's talk at O'Reilly Fluent conference 2014*